haolange/InfinityRenderPipeline/README.md

 ## InfinityRenderPipeline
-InfinityRenderPipeline is a ExtremeGraphics Research for SRP in Unity.
+InfinityRenderPipeline is a Graphics Research for SRP in Unity.